Public-Health-Scotland/R-Resources/posit_team_contact_info.md

 * [Posit Package Manager](https://posit.co/products/enterprise/package-manager/) - a repository management server to organise and centralise R and Python packages across Public Health Scotland;
 * [Posit Connect](https://posit.co/products/enterprise/connect/) - publish the things you create in both R & Python, including interactive applications, documents, notebooks, and dashboards.
 Deploy models as APIs, and configure reports to run on a custom schedule.

+Please note that the deployment of Posit Connect for PHS is still in development.

 ## Purpose

 This document aims to provide users of Posit Team applications with contact information for seeking support.